Yorkshire Almanac 2026

-28 July 1348: Archbishop Zouche writes from Cawood Palace to York ordering action against the great pestilence threatening England – the Black Death
+28 July 1348: Archbishop Zouche writes from Cawood Palace to York ordering action against a great pestilence threatening England – the Black Death

 James Raine, Ed.
 1873.
 Historical Papers and Letters from the Northern Registers.
 London: Longman.
 Get it: